MoulikShah/MLOps_Project/README.md

 ### Continuous X

 Infrastructure-as-Code:

-All infrastructure is provisioned using Terraform for resources, IPs and volumes on Chameleon Cloud.
+- All infrastructure is provisioned using Terraform for resources, IPs and volumes on Chameleon Cloud.
-  Ansible Playbooks are used to configure and deploy:
+- Ansible Playbooks are used to configure and deploy:
-    Triton Inference Server
+  - Triton Inference Server
-    MLflow
+  - MLflow
-    Prometheus
+  - Prometheus
-    API services (FastAPI)
+  - API services (FastAPI)

-Cloud-Native Architecture
+Cloud-Native Architecture:
 - Immutable Infrastructure:
   - Infrastructure changes are made via pull requests to Git, then re-provisioned.
 - Microservices:
   - The system is split into containers: API Server, Inference, Monitoring, Training, Testing, Storage
   - Each container communicates via APIs
 - Containerization:
   - All services are Dockerized and deployed with Kubernetes.
   - Model training and inference environments are decoupled and reproducible.

-  - CI/CD and Continuous Training Pipeline
+CI/CD and Continuous Training Pipeline:
-    - GitHub Actions + Argo Workflows power our CI/CD and retraining pipelines:
+- ArgoCD power our CI/CD and retraining pipelines:
-      - Triggered on schedule (ideally per semester to include new students)
+  - Triggered on schedule (ideally per semester to include new students).

+Staged Deployment:
+- Services will be promoted from one environment to another using AgroCD.
+- Staging:
+  - Load-tested with student entries.
+- Canary:
+  - Small percentage of live exam verifications pass through new model.
+  - Metrics monitored via Prometheus.
+- Production:
+  - Model promoted if no degradation is observed during canary phase.